theleftcoast/swarm-simplex-bootstrap/readme.md

 [2.24925897, -0.67474865, 0.35668829]
 ```

-Uneven weights will emphasize certain terms which will impact the regression result.
-Uneven weights often arise when fitting data where experimental uncertainty is different for each measurement.
+Uneven weights will emphasize certain terms which impacts the regression result.
+Uneven weights are commonly encountered when fitting a model to experimental data where uncertainty is different for each measurement.

 Input:
 ```python